Tyrn/wei/the-insider-en.typ

 practically every lounge, custom corridor,  restaurant and shop jerked their assault rifles up at the ready position and screamed, "Everybody down on the floor!
 Ass up, hands behind your  head!
 Go!
-The majority of people submitted obediently, dropping in the  process  the souvenirs they  just bought - Inis lacquered figurines and flat wooden bottles with Chakhar  vodka.
+The majority of people submitted obediently, dropping in the  process  the souvenirs they  just bought---Inis lacquered figurines and flat wooden bottles with Chakhar  vodka.
 This order effectively stopped panic (that was to be treated as resistance).
-Occasional gun bursts  above the  heads took  place; five  spaceport  security  service employees attempted to escape  - four were shot dead and the fifth died  two hours later at a surgery table.
+Occasional gun bursts  above the  heads took  place; five  spaceport  security  service employees attempted to escape---four were shot dead and the fifth died  two hours later at a surgery table.

-     In the  air  traffic  control room, assault rifles  were aimed  at  the workers and  the latter unquestioningly obeyed  Khanadar's  directions -  to announce Assalah, without getting into any extra details, to be a closed-off zone.
+     In the  air  traffic  control room, assault rifles  were aimed  at  the workers and  the latter unquestioningly obeyed  Khanadar's  directions---to announce Assalah, without getting into any extra details, to be a closed-off zone.
 Therefore, the ships  that  were not on  the landing  trajectory  yet, should go  land  anywhere the hell they want  but  not in Assalah; the ships